 Does the challenge of transforming ideas into reality excite you?

-Computer-Aided Drafting Technology gives you the skills and knowledge to do just that.
-Program graduates take engineers' inventive ideas and transform them into products or product parts.
-CAD technicians take a concept from theory to reality by using the latest software in industry to create the technical drawings used in the production process.
+Mechanical Engineering Technology gives you the skills and knowledge to do just that.
+Program graduates take engineers' innovative ideas and transform them into products.
+Mechanical engineering technicians take a concept from theory to reality by using the latest software in industry to create the technical drawings used in the production process.

 Graduates are qualified for employment opportunities in the manufacturing or service sectors of engineering consulting firms and industrial design businesses.
-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, job growth for Drafting Technicians is about six percent per year.
-For information about careers and salaries, visit the Occupational Outlook Handbook website at: www.bls.gov/oco and search for "drafting technician".
+For information about careers and salaries, visit the Occupational Outlook Handbook website and search for 'mechanical engineering technician’ or ‘drafter’.